Air Mauritius: Key people

+In April 2025, the chair position was held by Kishore Beegoo.
+On 29 May 2025, Andre Viljoen was appointed as the new CEO with effect from 15 October 2025.

 Ownership and subsidiaries

-Air Mauritius was the first Mauritian company with its majority owned by the state that made their shares public.
-Listing was granted in November 1994 and share trading on the stock exchange of Mauritius commenced in February 1995.
-As of 31 March 2018, shareholders having more than 5% of direct participation in the airline were Air Mauritius Holdings Ltd. (51%) and the government of Mauritius (8.37%), while other investors held the remaining stake.
-Air Mauritius Holdings Ltd. was in turn owned in its majority (43.83%) by the Mauritian Government.
-Air Mauritius Limited's wholly owned subsidiaries were Airmate Ltd., Air Mauritius Holidays Ltd., Air Mauritius Holidays (Pty) Ltd. Australia, Air Mauritius Institute Co.
-Ltd., Air Mauritius SA (Proprietary) Ltd., Mauritian Holidays Ltd. (UK) and Mauritius Helicopters Ltd.; partly owned subsidiaries were Mauritius Estate Development Corporation Ltd. (93.7%), Pointe Coton Resort Hotel Company Ltd. (54.2%), and Mauritius Shopping Paradise Company Ltd. (41.7%).
+Air Mauritius was the first Mauritian company with its majority owned by the state that made its shares public.
+Listing was granted in November 1994 and share trading on the Stock Exchange of Mauritius commenced in February 1995.
+As of 31 March 2018, shareholders having more than 5% of direct participation in the airline were Air Mauritius Holdings Ltd. (51%) and the Government of Mauritius (8%), while other investors held the remaining stake.
+Air Mauritius Holdings Ltd. was in turn majority owned (44%) by the Mauritian Government.

 Business trends

 The key trends for Air Mauritius over recent years are shown below (as at year ending 31 March):

 Headquarters

-As of March 2015, Air Mauritius had its headquarters at Air Mauritius Centre in Port Louis, Mauritius.
+As of March 2015, Air Mauritius had its headquarters at Air Mauritius Centre in Port Louis.